visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/onedrive.md

   </div>

 :::note
 Copy the client secret value.
-You will not be able to retrieve if after you perform another operation or leave this blade .
+You will not be able to retrieve it after you perform another operation or leave this blade.
 If failed to note down the value, please repeat the step [Set up the application in Azure](#setup-the-application-in-azure) to create a new key.
 :::

 <!-- Check with Mohan if required?